List of South Africa Twenty20 International cricket records: Greatest loss margins (by runs)

-South Africa's biggest defeat by runs was against Australia in the Australia's tour of South Africa in 2020 at New Wanderers Stadium, Johannesburg, South Africa.
+South Africa's biggest defeat by runs was against England during its 2025 tour of England at Manchester, Lancashire, England.

 Greatest loss margins (by balls remaining)

 The largest defeat suffered by South Africa was against England at Rose Bowl, Southampton, England during the 2017 T20I Series during England tour when they lost by 9 wickets with 33 balls remaining.

 Greatest loss margins (by wickets)

 South Africa have lost a T20I match by a margin of 9 wickets on one occasion.

 Narrowest loss margins (by runs)

 The narrowest loss of South Africa in terms of runs is by 1 run suffered twice.

 Narrowest loss margins (by balls remaining)

 South Africa has suffered a loss off the last ball twice.

 Narrowest loss margins (by wickets)

 South Africa has suffered defeat by 2 wickets thrice.

 Tied matches

 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.

 There have been 19 ties in T20Is history with South Africa involved in one such game.
 (In this case, a Super Over was used as a tie-breaker and South Africa won.)